 They do love a good old fashioned knees up in Spain, although obviously they give these the considerably more glamorous name of a ‘fiesta.’

-In late September La Merce is a full on important in Barcelona’s jam-packed calendar.
-The festival commemorates the time in the 1600s when the city was plagued with locusts; they prayed to that lovely lass Our Lady the Virgin of Mercy.
+In late September, La Merce is an important event in Barcelona’s jam-packed calendar.
+The festival commemorates the time in the 1600s when the city was plagued with locusts; the people of Barcelona prayed to that lovely lass Our Lady the Virgin of Mercy.
 The locusts disappeared and the citizens declared that a festival should take place to honour her.
-There are fireworks galore, the city giants get taken for a glorious parade around the streets (yes, you read it correctly, Barcelona has a large collection of papier-mâché giants who are hugely important), and people build human towers called castellers.
+There are fireworks galore, Barcelona’s giants get taken for a glorious parade around the streets (yes, you read it correctly, Barcelona has a large collection of papier-mâché giants who are hugely important), and people build human towers called castellers.

-It goes without saying that Christmas is downright beaut here; lights go up across the city and Christmas markets appear in the all the squares.
+It goes without saying that Christmas is downright beautiful here.
+Lights go up across the city and Christmas markets appear in every square.
 Now, German Christmas markets are great and everything, but Catalan Christmas markets are totes worth a poke around as well, folks.

-Around these parts it’s not Father Christmas who leaves presents for children at night, but the Three Wise Men traipsing about on their camels; and they arrive a bit later than Father C, on the night of the 5th January.
-To celebrate, there is a gigantic parade through the city.
+In Spain it’s not Father Christmas who leaves presents for children at night, but the Three Wise Men traipsing about on their camels; and they arrive a bit later than Father C, on the night of the 5th January.
+To celebrate, there is a gigantic parade through the streets of Barcelona.

 And I do love a parade.

 The gothic atmosphere

-Barcelona’s gothic quarter is a seriously atmospheric place, but it was during my winter in Barcelona that it really came to life for me.
-The early morning or late afternoon shafts of light that crack through the narrow streets turning all the people to silhouettes, are just full on beautiful, even when there’s a bit of a chill in the air.
+Barcelona’s gothic quarter is a seriously atmospheric place.
+But it was during my winter in Barcelona that it really came to life for me.
+The early morning or late afternoon shafts of light that crack through the narrow streets turning all the people to silhouettes, are just breathtaking, even when there’s a bit of a chill in the air.
 In fact, the chill almost makes it more magical.
 If you’ve ever read The Shadow of the Wind, a book set in these gothic back streets of Barcelona, you will fully appreciate the city at this time of year.